-Engaging your senses to improve your every day life.
+Engage your senses to improve your everyday life!

 Close your eyes.
 (OK, maybe read the paragraph ahead and then close you eyes).

-Now imagine you’re in your home (or your office space, if you like, and have the freedom to make changes to your surroundings).
+Now imagine you’re in your home.
 You might be in your living room, walking in your front door or sitting out on the back porch.

 Take a deep breath, and imagine you can smell something that makes you smile or brings back pleasant memories.

 It might be flowers from the garden like lilies or lavender.
 It might be the freshly cut grass or the baking wafting through from the kitchen.
 Make a note on your pad of the smell.

 Listen to the sounds around you.